 There are many ways to address higher glucose readings that are practical and can be done each day.
 Here are a few tips for some lifestyle changes that may help from Nutrisense dietitian Liz McKinney, MS, CNS, LDN:

-- Exercise isn’t just good for weight loss, it’s a great way to boost your overall wellness too!
+- Get some exercise.
+Exercise isn’t just good for weight loss, it’s a great way to boost your overall wellness too!
 It may also help support healthy blood sugar levels.
 Taking walks after meals, doing targeted exercise, and aiming for 10,000 steps daily can all be beneficial in boosting your daily movement.